 Yes.
 If you select Within business hours under Time limits, the SLA timer will only run during business hours.

-For example, if your team has a 4-hour SLA time limit, and business hours are 8am – 5pm, then a message arriving at 4 pm will breach its SLA the next day at 11am.
+Example 1: If your team has a 4-hour SLA time limit, and business hours are 8am – 5pm, then a message arriving at 4 pm will breach its SLA the next day at 11am.
 Front will count 4 business hours and not include your off-hours.

 Can I set individual or company SLA rules?